 We demolished the eastern side of the bridge during a 74-hour rail possession, protecting railway assets by lowering the OLE and installing a track protection crash mat before demolishing half of the bridge and trimming the abutments.
 We successfully completed the works in line with the QSRA programme within the possession and we handed the track back one and a half hours ahead of schedule.

 We adapted our bridge design to maximise offsite prefabrication, reducing time on site and enabling us to lift in structural elements during short rail possessions.
 We built the eastern deck offline then launched it across the railway using a Self-Propelled Modular Transporter (SPMT).
 This increased quality and safety and ensured that we could complete the eastern bridge installation within the allocated possession, preventing delays.
-We are currently working on phase two of the works, which involves the demolition and replacement of the western side of the bridge.
-We won a Considerate Constructors Performance Beyond Compliance award and are due to complete the works by spring 2019.
+Once the eastern section was complete, we demolished and replaced the western side.
+The final works to demolish the remaining support piers to the old structure were completed over Christmas 2020.